-Thomas Jefferson Middle School cross country team goes the extra mile to support teammate with down syndrome
+Thomas Jefferson Middle School cross country team goes the extra mile to support teammate with Down syndrome

 The team is made of 60 boys and more than 30 girls who all embrace everyone and that includes their teammate Davis Warren.

-Davis is a 7th grader with down syndrome.
+Davis is a 7th grader with Down syndrome.
 He's a part of the running club and made the cross country team this year.
 He was excited to run with his friends.

 Maggie Warren, Davis's mom, was happy to see her son was embraced by his teammates.
 She posted a picture of Davis running across the finish line Monday afternoon with his teammates encouraging him to finish strong.
 She posted the picture and message on her Facebook page sharing with others the importance of inclusion and how kindness goes a long way.